 SUGGS: It was good fun.
 All I had to do was sit and listen to people shout at each other and try and amuse myself.
-But again, it was like, ‘Urgh, what am I doing?
-Pop monkey, come on, you know you want it!’
+But again, it was also like, ‘Urgh, what am I doing?’
 But I’m being Suggs, I entertain people and I get paid to do it.
 You get on with it, don’t you?
-But of course I know what are the cooler bits and what are the less cool bits; my sidekick Pop Monkey, for example, was hardly a great addition to the cultural history of this country.
+Of course I knew what were the cooler bits and what were the less cool bits; my sidekick Pop Monkey, for example, was hardly a great addition to the cultural history of this country.

-WOODY (speaking in 1997): The sheer and simple fact that Suggs is on the TV does raise our profile.
-Even if some of the programming is slightly dodgy.
+WOODY: The sheer and simple fact that Suggs was on the TV did raise our profile.
+Even if some of the programming was slightly dodgy.

-SUGGS: Every week we’d have a band of some sort or another, but sometimes it was a bit of a struggle to get good guests.
+SUGGS: Sometimes it was a bit of a struggle to get good guests.
 I remember one time we got The Three Tops, another time we managed to get one Weathergirl as the other one had got stuck in a shopping trolley.
 She’d been pushed in one down a corridor by the producer and couldn’t get out again.
 So we stooped low – we had a hairdresser from Emmerdale and a hairdresser from EastEnders.